-Replacing your vinyl siding is one of the easiest way to completely update and improve your home’s appearance.
+Replacing your vinyl siding is one of the easiest ways to completely update and improve your home’s appearance.
 Fresh new siding can take your home from tired and outdated to modern and striking.
 The newest vinyl siding styles can also mimic just about any architectural feature, including wood shakes, board and batten, colonial beading and even Victorian gingerbread.

 However, siding isn’t just about aesthetics.
 It also serves as your home’s first line of defense against moisture.
-If your siding is old, replacing it can stop mold, mildew and rot from costing you thousands of dollars in structural repairs down the road.
+If your siding is old, replacing it can stop mold, mildew, and rot from costing you thousands of dollars in structural repairs down the road.
 New siding is also easy to clean and maintain.

-How to Tell When It’s Time for New Siding
+How To Tell When It’s Time for New Siding

 Not sure if you should repair or replace your siding?
 If you’re trying to decide between replacing your vinyl siding or repairing what you have, here are five signs that your siding is due for an upgrade.